Volunteering For Children's Charities In Glasgow

 You could get involved with the organisation's Comfort Teddies scheme in Glasgow, which sees people knitting teddy bears that are then given out to kids who have experienced traumatic events.
 Other roles include becoming a befriender and lending an ear to a child who needs support, or assisting with answering phone calls at the charity's helpline.
 Children 1st are always in need of people to help out with fundraising, either through personal challenges or at large events.

 A fun non-profit youth group, Anipals - based just south of Glasgow city in East Renfrewshire - is specifically aimed at kids with an interest in wildlife and conservation.
 The charity invites children over 11 years old - and from any background - to join in with its community programmes, which promote confidence and provide them with somewhere safe to socialise.

 Anipals often teams up with local animal organisations to provide regular workshops and talks on animal care, in addition to running exciting trips to places like stables or wildlife centres.
 The charity also organises arts and crafts and educational sessions on animal handling.
-All this great work is just part of the reason that the charity has received £2,000 from our players so far.

 Why not get in touch with Anipals to see if they require more volunteers to assist with workshops?
 If you're an animal specialist, you could even offer to share your knowledge with the kids.

 The Glasgow Children's Hospital Charity does vital work to ensure babies and young kids get the best start in life, through world class medical care at the Royal Hospital for Children in Glasgow.